bheimbu/evolutionary_ecology/docs/source/second_week.rst

         .. tab:: Exercise 2

-           1. Now you can add (import) some of your own sequences to the 18S file.
+           1. Now you can add (import) some of your own 18S rDNA sequences.
            2. Your own sequences should be named in the same logic as the sequences from NCBI.
-           3. As no accession numbers are available for your new sequences, you may replace accession number with ``own``, to quickly identify your own sequence among the others, for example: ``Archegozetes_longisetosus_own_18S``.
+           3. Since no accession numbers are available for your sequences, you may replace accession number with ``own``, to quickly identify your own sequences among the others, for example: ``Archegozetes_longisetosus_own_18S``.

            .. important::

-              Do not add more than four 18S sequences, please.
-It is helpful to keep the dataset small, because larger datasets will require longer running times (i.e. longer waiting time for you).
+              Do not add more than four of your own sequences, please.
+It is helpful to keep the dataset small, because larger datasets will require longer running times (i.e., longer waiting time for you).
 It will also be more difficult to focus on the most relevant information.

 .. tip::
    Just in case, you can read about Geneious Prime again in :ref:`section`.